Jewels of Vietnam & Cambodia

 Buddha statues at Wat Phnom, Phnom Penh, Cambodia

-A speed-boat ride along the Mekong River crossing from Chao Doc in Vietnam to Phnom Penh in Cambodia.
-Sohm swaakohm!
-(Welcome in Khmer).
-Phnom Penh, the Cambodian capital, is located at the confluence of the beautiful Mekong, Bassac and Tonle Sap rivers.
-The city is considered to be the loveliest of the French-built cities in Indochina.
-It was founded as a small monastery in 1372 by a rich Khmer woman by the name of Penh after she found four Buddha statues in a tree trunk on the bank of the Mekong.
-She set up the monastery at a nearby hill or “Phnom”.
-We have a 2 night stay at Phnom Penh.
+A speedboat ride along the Mekong River takes us from Chau Doc in Vietnam to Phnom Penh in Cambodia.
+Sohm swaakohm (Welcome in Khmer)!
+Phnom Penh, the capital of Cambodia, is situated at the confluence of the Mekong, Bassac, and Tonle Sap rivers.
+Often regarded as the most charming of the French-built cities in Southeast Asia, Phnom Penh was founded in 1372 as a small monastery by a wealthy Khmer woman named Penh, after she discovered four Buddha statues inside a tree trunk on the banks of the Mekong.
+She established a monastery on a nearby hill, or "Phnom."
+We’ll enjoy a 2-night stay here.

 Day 12: Phnom Penh